Vandivier/afterecon/content/2015-08-12-the-coup-of-sam-houston-a-triumph-of-racist-democrats.md

 ---
-title: The Coup of Sam Houston: A Triumph of Racist Democrats
+title: "The Coup of Sam Houston: A Triumph of Racist Democrats"
 date: 2015-08-12 02:56:09
 author: John Vandivier
 ---